By Gwladys Fouche

 The Fosen case is one of many conflicts that Norway has yet to resolve, with climate change and technology enabling mineral extraction, energy production and tourism while also threatening traditional ways of life.

 The government has said that the supreme court, while ruling that the licenses of the two farms were illegal, did not give instructions on what to do next and that the conflict should be resolved through talks.

 "It has been 700 days of human rights abuse and the Norwegian state has not done anything to stop it.
 So I have chosen to come here and set up camp until the human rights abuse stops," Sami activist Mihkkal Haetta, 22, told Reuters, dressed in a traditional gakti outfit worn inside out as a sign of protest.

 "I believe that there is only one solution and that is to tear down the wind turbines at Fosen."

 In February Indigenous protesters including Haetta occupied the lobby of the oil and energy ministry before police removed them.

 They later occupied the entrances of 10 ministries and were joined by Greta Thunberg, who said human rights had to go hand-in-hand with climate protection and climate action.

-Since the protests, the government and the reindeer herding families affected by the Fosen wind farm have been involved in mediation to resolve the conflict.
-No concrete measures have been announced yet.
+Since the protests, the government and the reindeer-herding families affected by the Fosen wind farm have been involved in mediation to resolve the conflict but no concrete measures have been announced yet.